Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Acknowledgements

 \section{Acknowledgements}

 The authors thank Tore Boybeyi for very fruitful discussions and feedback on the draft.
 The authors thank Marek Lewicki for the AION-km sensitivity data.
 The authors also thank Andrew Miller, Juan García-Bellido, and Sébastien Clesse for interesting discussions during the presentation of the preliminary version of the results in February.
 NB thanks Mai Qiao and Alba Romero-Rodríguez for interesting discussions on the analysis of LVK data with \texttt{pygwb}.
-NB wishes to thank his parents and family members for their unwavering support.
-This work was supported by the International Center for Theoretical Physics Asia Pacific, the University of Chinese Academy of Sciences, and the National Science Foundation of China (NSFC) under Grant No. 12147103.
+NB wishes to thank his parents and family members for their unwavering support during the completetion of this work.
+This work was supported by the International Center for Theoretical Physics Asia Pacific and the University of Chinese Academy of Sciences.
+This work was also supported by the National Natural Science Foundation of China (NSFC) under Grant No. 125471042 and under Grant No. 12347103.